estherschayek/Recipe_project/README.md

 # Getting Started with Recipies

-Hello and welcome to Tasting, your go-to place for all things delicious!
-At Tasting, we're all about making your cooking experience fun and easy.
+Hello and welcome to Recipies, your go-to place for all things delicious!
+At Recipies, we're all about making your cooking experience fun and easy.

 ## Explore Culinary Delights